 While I did not believe the customer’s claim had merit, the arbitrators disagreed with me and awarded the customer $21,500, or 20 percent more than her actual loss.
 According to a Money magazine-type of analysis, she was treated unfairly since she only received 10 percent of her claimed damages.
 Therefore, she was a victim of “Wall Street’s Stingiest Judges,” although she won more than she actually lost in the market.

-In a widely reported case that I handled in 1995, a customer in San Francisco purchased 2,000 shares of a particular stock at $13.
+In a widely reported case where I represented the brokerage firm, a customer in San Francisco purchased 2,000 shares of a particular stock at $13.
 He claimed he placed an order to sell those shares at $15 that was not executed.
 He said he learned of the failed execution when the stock was at $12 and decided to hold the security.
 A year later when he filed the claim, the stock was at $6.
 His damages?
 Assuming his claim was correct and true, one analysis says he is entitled to his actual loss, i.e., the difference between his purchase price of $13 and the $12 that he could have sold it for.
 Another theory says that he is entitled to the benefit of his bargain the difference between the $15 price and the price of the security when he learned that the sell was not executed $12.
 His damages are therefore $6,000.

 The amount of damages claimed by this customer?
 Not $2,000, nor even $6,000, and not even the difference between $15 and $6, which would be an outrageous claim.
 This customer claimed that he was damaged in the sum of $26,000 his total investment in the security.
 Such a damage claim does not have any chance of being granted, and fortunately, the broker and brokerage firm won this claim.
 (In fact, the customer had to pay the brokerage firm $2,500 for a frivolous claim.)
 Even so, suppose that the arbitrators had awarded the customer the reasonable sum of $6,000.
 The customer would have won 100 percent of his damages, but Money magazine would say that he “only” received 23 percent of his damages and would label the arbitrator stingy and perhaps even incompetent.